CloudCoinConsortium/CloudBank-V1/README.md

 Sample Response if it does not exist in the Pending folder:
 ```
+NOTE: This standard is not finished.
+We may want to tell them it has already been cashed, if it was canceled and relavant info about the date it was canceled or cashed.
 {
  "bank_server":"ccc.CloudCoin.global",
  "status":"nonexistent",
  "message":"The check you requested was not found on the server.
-It may have been cashed, canceled or you have provided an ind that is incorred.
+It may have been cashed, canceled or you have provided an ind that is incorrect.
 Did you type the write number?",
  "time":"2016-49-21 7:49:PM"
 }
 ```

 # ##################